 I wondered why I was going through those trials and I hoped they would stop.
 They didn’t stop, but they have gotten less intense.
 I still have doubts and concerns sometimes, but when I pray, I feel the Lord’s love.

-I know he’s aware of my suffering and he’s grateful for my attempts to be faithful.
-When I feel like I can’t take anymore, I reach out to Christ and I always feel his presence strengthening me.
+I know He’s aware of my suffering and He’s grateful for my attempts to be faithful.
+When I feel like I can’t take anymore, I reach out to Jesus and I always feel His presence strengthening me.
 He’s teaching me patience, and I’m doing my best to follow his example.